hellender/hellender.github.io/source/_posts/2014-06-18-bounding-hare.markdown

 The world was spinning around me.
 Or was I spinning?
 Either way, I was on tilt.

-Oh, now I get it, I remember thinking, I'm dead and nobody told me.
+Oh, now I get it, I remember thinking.
+I'm dead and nobody told me.
 How silly of me.

 I was born again by the river, like before, but in a big cube.
 Why was I wet?
 I didn't know.